near/community/meetings/transaction-runtime-wg.md

 * Standalone execution;
 * Fees, refunds, gas price and conversion of tokens to gas, economics

+## 17.09.2020

+- Updated Runtime spec about implicit account creation.
+- PR for fee param estimator is merged
+- TODO: Add a PR template to nearcore to include extra fields: documentation/spec update, linked issues/neps, devx effects.
+- Future work item for upgrading Fees as a protocol change.
+Move compilation cost to Deploy action.
+- Disk compilation cache - mostly done (works as a cache - compiles on call).
+Need to plug RocksDB and include the current VM-version into the cache-key.

 ## 10.09.2020

 - TODO: Add a PR template to nearcore to include extra fields: documentation/spec update, linked issues/neps, devx effects.
 - Published runtime crate `2.2.0`.
 - Update to fees param estimator